top of page

 Redistribution

-It's unjust for taxes to be taken from me and given to my neighbor who has less income than me if my means of obtaining my income does not unjustly harm my neighbor.
+It's unjust for taxes to be taken from me and given to my neighbor if my means of obtaining my income doesn't harm my neighbor unjustly.

 Just laws protect people from unjust harm from other people, while unjust laws benefit select groups of people or businesses while harming other groups of people or businesses.